For half a century, Lloyd Weinreb has improved our minds

-Lloyd Weinreb ’62 retired as Dane Professor of Law on July 1.
+Lloyd Weinreb ’62 retired as Professor of Law on July 1.
 Almost no one knew of Lloyd’s impending retirement.
 He did not tell his students.
-Nor did he share the news with many colleagues.
+Although he had apprised the dean of his plans months earlier, he did he share the news with many colleagues.
 Characteristically, he wanted no fuss.

 But Lloyd merits a fuss.
 Since 1965, he has served as a mainstay of the Criminal Law and Criminal Procedure curriculum at Harvard Law School.
 At some point in the 1990s, Lloyd began teaching Copyright, to challenge himself and help the school, and he promptly published a much-discussed article on the subject in the Harvard Law Review.
 He achieved a similar scholarly splash when his book “Legal Reason: The Use of Analogy in Legal Argument” came out in 2005.